 The plant oils chosen for this butter - coconut, oat kernel, macadamia, castor, and squalane - all have unique properties.
 Coconut oil has been selected for its lauric acid, which constitutes nearly 50% of coconut’s fatty acid content (also found in human breast milk at approx. 6%) and displays antimicrobial activity.
 Oat kernel oil is rich in ceramides, which are responsible for strengthening the skin’s barrier function.
 Macadamia nut oil has been chosen for palmitoleic acid (Omega 7) content, which in the human skin decreases with age.
 Studies have shown that palmitoleic acid has anti-inflammatory effects, reducing inflammation, and improving wound-healing.
 Castor oil has the highest content of ricinoleic acid found in oils, approx. 87-90% and has proven analgesic and anti-inflammatory effects on skin.
 Finally, squalane has both emollient and occlusive properties that soften and soothe the skin, improve its tone and texture, and help to prevent transepidermal water loss.

-And the Pure Goodness Body Butter was born - replenishing, soothing, and deeply moisturising.
-It offers the purest and highest concentration of botanicals, fortified with natural vitamin E. Its beautiful and delicate scent of exotic Monoi de Gardenia Tahitian flower extract will lift your mood and put a smile on your face.
+The Pure Goodness Body Butter was born - replenishing, soothing, and deeply moisturising.
+It offers the purest and highest concentration of botanicals, fortified with natural vitamin E. It has a beautiful and delicate scent of exotic Monoi de Gardenia Tahitian flower extract.

 Cover photo by planetMitch aunger on Unsplash